void-ppc/void-ppc-docs/src/faq/index.md

 ## Virtual Machines

-### How do i fix qemu/KVM not working on 4k kernels with machine newer than pseries-2.x?
+### KVM not working on 4k kernels by default

-If you really need to use something newer than `pseries-2.x` (which works fine), you will likely get an error like this:
+The default `pseries` machine type will raise an error like this:

 ```
 qemu-system-ppc64: KVM can't supply 64kiB CI pages, which guest expects
 ```

+One workaround is using `-machine pseries-2.11` or other `2.x` series.

-If you are on a system that has Radix MMU (POWER9 and newer), you can work around this by using something like `-machine pseries,cap-hpt-max-page-size=4096`.
+If you are on a system that has Radix MMU (POWER9 and newer), you can also work around this by using something like `-machine pseries,cap-hpt-max-page-size=4096`.
 This will prevent booting of 64k guest kernels with HPT though; Radix enabled kernels will work fine.

-On POWER8, there is no known workaround.
+On POWER8, there is no known workaround other than downgrading machine type.

 ## Graphics

-### I'm using big endian with an ASpeed VGA and colors are broken.
+### Broken colors in ASpeed VGA on big endian

 This is a problem with the kernel `ast` driver.
 Since the fix appears to be non-trivial and there is no proper patch available, this is WONTFIX from our side.
 Either use a dedicated GPU (ideally PCIe, USB2 DisplayLink is known to work) or use little endian if you really need the `ast` to work properly.

-### I have strange rendering issues with Qt-based desktops (KDE, LXQt, ...) on big endian systems
+### Rendering issues with Qt-based desktops (KDE, LXQt, ...) on big endian

 This may manifest as the panel or menus behaving strangely and so on.